AI can get you to a prototype. Engineering keeps it from falling apart.

 Free Production Risk Audit

-Send me your repo.
+Connect your repo.
 I'll tell you exactly where it will break.

-Send me your repo and I'll review the parts of your AI-built app most likely to fail in production: deployment, database design, auth boundaries, error handling, logging, monitoring, environment configuration, and code structure.
+Connect your repo and I'll review the parts of your AI-built app most likely to fail in production: deployment, database design, auth boundaries, error handling, logging, monitoring, environment configuration, and code structure.
 You'll get a short written report with your top risks, a production-readiness score, and a fixed-price quote to stabilize the app.

 • Production Readiness Score